heidariarash/Courthouse/README.md

 model = tf.keras.Sequential()
 model.add(tf.keras.layers.Dense(10,1))
 ```
 Of course, this is only a simple model.
 You should build your own model based on your requirements.
-Then you should train the model. (of course you can skip this part.
+Then you should train the model. (of course, you can skip this part.
 Courthouse only need a model)

 Now let's use Courthouse.